Types of fog

 There are dozens -perhaps a hundred- in Spain used to refer to the regionalism of fog or mist.
 On the one hand, there are variants of this pair of terms, such as nebra, niebria, nebría, niubrina or cloudy.
 Words like borrina, borrín or burriana were used for the Asturian land.
 We also find the last word with the gurriana form, and the Cantabrian variant (guarrina), where drizzle mixed with fog is recognized.

 Among the strangest names for fog, on the one hand we have taró (or tarol).
-Originating in Phenicia, on the Costa del Sol and Campo de Gibraltar, they call this pattern a very persistent sea fog that forms mainly in summer and early autumn around the Strait of Gibraltar, sometimes spreading through the Alberan Sea. , due to the inlets coming from Africa.
-Dry winds from the south, which managed to evaporate a lot of water from the sea.
-Vessels crossing the strait must have audible signals to avoid possible collisions.
+Originating in Phoenicia, on the Costa del Sol and Campo de Gibraltar, this pattern is called a very persistent sea fog that forms mainly in summer and early autumn around the Strait of Gibraltar, occasionally extending into the Alberán Sea, due to inlets coming from Africa.
+Dry winds from the south, which managed to evaporate much of the sea water.
+Ships crossing the strait must have audible signals to avoid possible collisions.
+To better understand the conditions that lead to fog, you can consult the article on the variation in surface air temperature.

 Another singular term is dorondón.
 They use it in Aragon to refer to a very thick and cold fog, freezing in many cases.
 The latter occurs at temperatures below 0 ºC. (the freezing point of water), where the droplets that form the fog supercool (in a phase transition state called subfusion), so when they hit anything, such as poles, fences, trees or bushes they freeze immediately, forming a layer of ice, and named hoarfrost.
 The result is a white landscape reminiscent of a snowfall, or a landscape that causes intense frost.

-We finish our brief review of the nomenclature of fogs with some other terms, such as macazón, used internally in Cantabria to refer to low, closed fog, but which occupies only a small lot (library of fog), boira, the enhanced boirón (Serrablo region, in Alto Aragón) and his little boirina, in Catalonia, they use it to identify fog, and finally bufo or bufa, which takes its name from the low mountains of mist that rise from the valley, driven by the daytime breeze.
+We conclude our brief review of the nomenclature of fogs with some other terms, such as macazón, used internally in Cantabria to refer to low, closed fog, but which occupies only a small area (fog library), boira, the enhanced boirón (Serrablo region, in Alto Aragón) and its small boirina, in Catalonia, they use it to identify fog, and finally bufo or bufa, which takes its name from the low mountains of mist that rise from the valley, driven by the daytime breeze.

 Other types of fog